santimirandarp/documents/md/networks/backend.md

-# What the heck is a web server
+# What the heck is a web server?

-Just as a quick remainder, a connection between 2 computers is described as a Client-Server architecture.
+A connection between 2 computers is described as a Client-Server architecture.
 One computer asks for a service (client), and the other one provides a service (server).
-From a simplistic point of view, the only difference between the computers - besides the role - is the software they contain.
+The only difference between the computers - apart from the role - is the software they contain.

-The client might have a browser, the server an HTTP-service (example: apache, node, ...).

-We need to learn how to set up a server, in order for clients to get the service.
 A server can be our own computer.
 A big company server though, are computers with a specific hardware too.
-Like Xeon processors, RAID disks, and so on, and so forth.
+Like Xeon processors, RAID disks.

+Architecture example: the client use a browser, the server an HTTP-service like Apache or Node-Express.

 A finished up server layout:

 {IMAGE full repl}

-Emulating that set up we should get our server running.
-Basic steps we will follow are:
+## Basic instructions

 1. set up our normal front-end project
 2. install a backend framework
 3. configure

 ## Data Journey
 To grasp this simple set up we need some context.
 When a person types a url/domain name, it is requesting a file from a server.
-The urlis the _location_ of a computer.
-(Over the journey it gets translated to an ip by means of a DNS server). _requests_ have 2 parts: a Header and a Body.
-The domain is part of the Header (more on this later).
-Together Body and Header bundle all the data server needs.
+The url is the _location_ of a computer.
+(Over the journey it gets translated to an ip by means of a DNS server). _request_ has a Header and a Body.
+Together Body and Header bundle all the data the server needs.
+We think of it as a file.

-The file gets to the server (to port 80), and because the server is _listening_ on the door (the target url) it handles the file.
-The file says "hey server, I want X file".
+The file gets to a server (port 80), it handles the file/request.
+The file says "hey server, I want X resource".
 And that's where we come in.

-* We will create a function that _returns the requested file_.
+* We will create a function that responds to a particular request.

-That happens all the time!
+This happens all the time!
 Whether we go to _google.com_,  _amazon_ or to a static github page, we request a file, and a server gives receives the request, and retrieves the file (if it exists!).

 ## The url
-You may wonder, but hey, what domain are you talking about?
-We may get lost here.

 By the way, a domain name is almost synonym or a URL.
 Example: _https://www.mozilla.org_, _https://www.google.com_

-HTTPS is the scheme/protocol then we have subdomain (www) domain (mozilla, google) top domain (org, com).
+* HTTPS is the scheme/protocol,
+* www is subdomain,
+* amazon, google are domains,
+* .com, .org, .net, etc are top domains.

-A domain is just a name just maps to our computer's IP.
+A domain is just a name that maps to a computer IP.
 Any device in a network has an IP address.
 At first, we won't bother about domains, and use the ip address.
 But let me explain further.

-### Server For Free
+### Set Up a Server For Free
-1. Local-Local set up: to access the webpage from devices on the lan (anyone at home can access!).
+1. Local-Local: to access the webpage from devices on the lan (anyone at home).
-2. Local-Global: set your router to forward port 80 requests to that IP (visible to the world, or WAN).
+2. Local-Global: router forwards port 80 requests to our IP (visible to the world, or WAN).

-In both cases the users will need to type an IP.
 In the first case, it is a lan ip, in the second case what is called a Public ip.
 In due moment, I will show _how to get that ip_.

-Those two options do not need anything like a web domain/url.
-But people will need to type an ip in the Browser url.
+People will need to type an ip in the Browser url. (unless we own a domain, see below.)

 ### Paying
 Or you can buy a domain and optionally rent a host.